iffy/iffy.github.com/content/posts/build-with-docker.md

 Tags: personal, programming
 Template: article.longform

+## tl;dr ##

+Consider making the "Hello, world!" instruction to build your project/docs/tests a single, simple `docker run`.
+That way, your users don't have to mess around trying to get an environment working.
+Host the base image on Docker hub and you're done!

+## Building static assets ##

 [Docker](https://www.docker.com/) is a neat tool.
-Today I made use of it to build all my static assets (JS/SASS/minification, etc...).
+Today I made use of it to build all my web app's static assets (SASS to CSS, JS concatenation, minification, etc...).
 I got tired of manually installing Ruby, NodeJS, and Python packages on the various machines I use (OS X and Ubuntu).
 So I punted to Docker.

 Here's my Dockerfile: